scheinerman/SimplePosetDrawings.jl/README.md

 ```
 produces this:
 ![Hasse diagram of Boolean(3)](./bool3-hasse.png)
-[bool3-hasse.png]

 ## Acknowledgement

-The code
-in this module was developed by Connor Schembor.
+The code in this module was created by Connor Schembor.